Renan Ribeiro

-Renan Ribeiro (born 23 March 1990) is a Brazilian professional footballer who plays as a goalkeeper.
+Renan Ribeiro (born 23 March 1990) is a Brazilian professional footballer who plays as a goalkeeper for Primeira Liga club Estrela da Amadora.

 He began his career in the Campeonato Brasileiro Série A with Atlético Mineiro and São Paulo.
 In January 2018 he moved to Portugal, where he represented Estoril and Sporting CP in the Primeira Liga.

 Club career

 Early career

 Born in Ribeirão Preto, São Paulo state, Ribeiro began his career in the youth team of hometown club Botafogo-SP before joining Atlético Mineiro.
 He made his professional debut on 26 September 2010 in a 2–1 win at Grêmio in the Campeonato Brasileiro Série A, the first match under new manager Dorival Júnior.

 In June 2013, Ribeiro transferred to São Paulo FC on a five-year contract at the end of his deal with Atlético Mineiro.
 Signed as back-up to club icon Rogério Ceni, he did not debut until 9 April 2015, in a 3–0 home win over Portuguesa in the Campeonato Paulista.

 Ribeiro played just over the majority of games for the Tricolor in the 2017 national league, when he battled for his place with the experienced Sidão under manager Dorival Júnior.